 Diversity and Inclusion

-BW is committed to diversity and inclusion.
-The collective sum of individual differences, life experiences, knowledge, unique capabilities, and talent that our employees invest in their work represents a significant part of our culture.
+The collective sum of individual differences, life experiences, knowledge, capabilities, and talent constitute our culture.
 BW embraces differences in age, ethnicity, family and relationships, and all other characteristics that make our employees unique.

 Gender Diversity

-Owing to a combination of traditional preferences and biases, there is a very small number of female seafarers in the industry.
-They represent only 2% of the world’s seafarers, and 94% of that small number have chosen to work in the cruise industry.
-For onshore positions, the balance is better, and most of our offices comprise 30 – 50% female employees.
+According to the IMO, women represent just 2% of approximately two million seafarers globally, and 94% of these women have chosen to work in the cruise industry.
+For onshore positions, the balance is better, and most of our offices comprise an average of over 30% female employees.

 Local recruitment and training

-Familiarising seafarers with BW and shipping culture is also a priority.
-For example, in Nigeria, we set up the BW Crew Integration Program to bridge cultural and language differences and develop positive relationships across people of different ranks.
+Familiarising seafarers with BW and our shipping culture is also a priority.
+For example, in Nigeria, we set up the BW Crew Integration Programme to bridge cultural differences and support the professional development of our Nigerian crew pool.
+A proud milestone of this effort is the promotion of our first Nigerian Master, who began his journey with BW as a deck cadet and steadily advanced through the ranks.